 3. Use a File

-Dog nail files should be a part of your pet’s nail care kit.
+Dog nail files should be a part of your pet’s nail care kit and a regular part of caring for your dog.
 Nail files are useful for smoothing out rough edges after clipping your dog’s nails.
 Use them to stop your dog from snagging your clothes, furniture, carpet, or scratching your arms.
-To save money, just pick up a human nail file or a fine-grit sandpaper.
+To save money, just pick up a human nail file or fine-grit sandpaper.

 Rough nails also pose a risk to your pet.
 Snags can cause painful nail splits and a caught nail can cause a serious injury.
 File your dog’s nails for your pet’s safety and yours.